viciousAegis/precogTask/README.md

 I use a dataset of about 150,000 values and try to classify the disposition of a case into either "convicted" or "acquitted" based on various factors detailed in the notebook

 ## How to run
 Since the datasets used in the notebooks are publicly available on kaggle, they can be run on kaggle itself without any problems.
+The jupyter notebooks themselves are available at [my kaggle page](https://www.kaggle.com/viciousaegis/code)

 ## Dependencies
 ```